 Based on the number of students enrolled in your course you may be assigned one or more TA’s.
 A TA’s workload is an average of 10 hours per week, to a maximum of 135 hours per term.
 You will need to discuss with your TA what kinds of work you want them to perform and outline this plan in the TA Assignment of Duties form which is now completed through Carleton Central.

-The teaching regulations and procedures for this year can be found here.
+Please refer to the FASS teaching regulations and procedures for this year.
 Please pay particular attention to the university’s Academic Integrity and Academic Offenses policies, and the Guidelines for Reporting an Academic Offense.
-The Student Affairs website has an instructor’s guide to academic integrity.

 Technology in the Classroom

-Learn how to use the computer and data projector in your electronic classroom by reading the E-Classroom Operations Manual.
+Learn how to use the computer and data projector in your electronic classroom by reading about Teaching with Classroom Technology.
 You can contact the IMS Classroom Technology Support department while your class is in session for urgent help requests.

 Textbooks can be ordered through the University Bookstore or a number of local community bookstores.
-Carleton’s course material manager is Stephen Hohendal, please contact him for textbook inquires at 613-520-2600 ext.
+Carleton’s course material manager is Lekan Oyelola, please contact him for textbook inquires at 613-520-2600 ext.
 8115.